vxd447/python-pingpong-game/README.md

 The game consists of two players trying to bounce off a ball approaching towards their paddle.
 Upon missing the ball the opponent scores a point.

+Steps to Run the Game
+1.Run "pip install turtle"
+2.Run the file ClassPong.py